inadarei/linkedapis/index.md

 ### Linked APIs vs. Hypermedia APIs.

-The intent of the Hypermedia style of API design is to make APIs interactive and self-descriptive, by encapsulating both data as well as controls in the response payload.
+Hypermedia style of API design focuses on "simultaneous presentation of information and controls such that the information becomes the affordance through which the user obtains choices and selects actions".
+The benefit of such design is increased flexibility and adaptability over time.

-The intent of the Linked API style of API design is to break data silos that APIs currently create, by allowing APIS to operate on data-sets that are distributed across organizational boundaries.
+Linked API style of API design focuses on breaking data silos that APIs currently create, by allowing APIS to operate on data-sets that are distributed across organizational boundaries.
+The benefit of such design is better distribution of responsibilities among data-set owners and API publishers

-Both of the styles use hyperlinks extensively (Hypermedia style uses more than just hyperlinks) so they are very complementary, but still orthogonal in their intent.
+Both of the styles use hypermedia controls (e.g. hyperlinks) extensively so they are very complementary, but still orthogonal in their design focus.

 ### Example